 The Mental Health team offers support around practical, day to day solutions to various issues.
 It also supports students with existing mental health conditions, in addition to offering advice and support on the following:

 Student Space is a website providing a range of health and well-being support for higher education students.
-It’s a safe, confidential resource, which has been developed with students and experts in student well-being and mental health.
+It’s a safe, confidential resource that has been developed with students and experts in student well-being and mental health.

 Find out more about Student Space here

 Steven Panter – Safeguarding, Mental Health and Well-being Manager

 Note: We will be training twelve mental health first aiders across the college to support students with their mental health.